World Bank launches loan program for women entrepreneurs

 The program will work with governments "to improve laws and regulations that are stifling women entrepreneurs," pushing financial institutions to provide equity to the companies they create, the bank said.

-(Reporting by Andrea Shalal; editing by John Stonestreet)
+Reporting by Andrea Shalal; editing by John Stonestreet